Edible plants in public places

 - Projects have oversight and are coordinated by volunteers or County Staff

-There are more than 350 large, decorative planters in Sherwood Park that are planted each spring with beautiful flowers.
-In 2018, we are doing things a little differently.
-Vegetables, such as peas, tomatoes, carrots and lettuce, herbs and edible flowers, will be planted in five planters near the spray park entrance at Broadmoor Lake Park.
+Vegetables, such as peas, tomatoes, carrots and lettuce, herbs and edible flowers, have been planted in seven planters near the spray park entrance at Broadmoor Lake Park.
 Each planter is unique, with different edible plants!

 Pick some leave some